 MAKING THAT TRANSITION FROM TEACHING IN PRIVATE LANGUAGE SCHOOLS TO FREELANCING AND IN-COMPANY TRAINING

 The last language school I worked for was in the small Polish city of Płock.
-Amazingly, it’s been nearly 10 years since I taught ESL to kids.
+Amazingly, it’s been nearly 10 years since I taught English to kids.
 How time flies.